risc0/risc0/website/api/zkvm/optimization.md

 instead of a random access pattern, and condensing the range of addresses accessed can all help reduce paging overhead.
 It’s best to experiment.

-### The zkVM does not have native floating point operations
+### The Zkvm Does Not Have Native Floating Point Operations

 The RISC Zero zkVM does not implement the RISC-V floating point instructions.
 As a result, all floating point operations are emulated in software.
 In contrast to